 - Doesn't take up a lot of space on a pedal board

-- Not possible to save presets
+- Can't save presets

 The Electro Harmonix Deluxe Big Muff Fuzz Pedal is a great choice for any musician that wants a versatile fuzz pedal.